AvolitesLtd/TitanManual/docs/capture-visualiser/linking-the-console-to-stand-alone-capture.md

 [updating your Titan fixture library](../fixture-personalities.md#updating-the-personality-library-on-the-console).
 If this doesn't help, you can
 [submit a personality request](../fixture-personalities.md#requesting-a-new-fixture-personality) on the [Avolites website](https://personalities.avolites.com/?mainPage=Request%20Queue.asp&) and select "Capture
 Visualiser (.c2o)" from the Desk Type options.

+## Creating playback legends from Capture screenshots

+You can grab a screenshot from Capture to use as a legend for a playback/palette using the CITP link.
+This can give you a quick reference to the look you stored in the playback without having to try to describe it in words.

+Set a picture legend as normal and change to the "network" tab in the keyboard.
+Any network legends, including a snapshot from the Capture Alpha view will show up, allowing you to set it as a legend.